diversemix/accountapi-client/README.md

-# form3interview
+# accountapi-client
-Interview with Form3, golang client for AccountsAPI - by Peter Hooper
+Example Client for an account API in golang withBDD

 ## Description

-This repository contains the code to complete the [interview question by Form3](https://github.com/form3tech-oss/interview-accountapi).
 In summary it is a `go` client for the accounts API [specified here](https://api-docs.form3.tech/api.html#organisation-accounts).
 This is the first time I've written any commercial grade code in golang...
-I'm also used to paired/mob programming so this has been a fun and useful learning exercise - looking forward for feedback.
+I'm also used to paired/mob programming so this has been a fun and useful learning exercise.

 ## Quick Start